openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/motionsensors2_0_0.md

 ### Parameter 6: Motion Clear Time

 Time to clear motion event after a motion event was detected.
 Time to motion clear, the device will send a clear event report to controller.
 Unit: Second.
+Default value: 30

 Values in the range 10 to 3600 may be set.